openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 * Possiblity to pre-select a server used for testing

-## What functionality does the Speedtest Binding offers?
+## What functionality does the Speedtest Binding offer?

 * Execute Speedtest time based or triggered
 * Provide results via openHAB Channels